mus-format/mus-go/README.md

-# MUS Format Serializer
+# mus-go Serializer
-mus-go is a [MUS format](https://ymz-ncnk.medium.com/mus-serialization-format-21d7be309e8d) extremely fast serializer with validation support for Golang.
+mus-go is a fully compatible [MUS format](https://ymz-ncnk.medium.com/mus-serialization-format-21d7be309e8d) Golang serializer.
+It is extremely fast and has validation support.

+Thanks to its minimalist design and a wide range of serialization primitives, it can be used to implement other binary serialization formats ([here](https://github.com/mus-format/mus-examples-go/blob/main/protobuf/main.go) is an example where mus-go is used to implement Protobuf encoding).

 ## Brief mus-go Description
 - Has a [streaming version](https://github.com/mus-format/mus-stream-go).